 Déjà vu is one human experience that science has yet to nail down.
-That "I've totally seen this before" feeling (even though you haven't) is a bit spooky and elusive; and while researchers have their theories, what causes déjà vu is still a relative mystery to science.
-While perhaps the most common theory is that déjà vu happens when your mind is forming a false memory, new research suggests that déjà vu is actually your mind's way of fact-checking itself for accuracy — quite the opposite.
+That "I've totally seen this before" feeling (even though you haven't) is a bit spooky and elusive, and while researchers have their theories, what causes déjà vu is still a relative mystery to science.
+While perhaps the most common theory is that déjà vu happens when your mind is forming a false memory, some research suggests quite the opposite: that déjà vu is actually your mind's way of fact-checking itself for accuracy.

-The study, which comes out of the University of St. Andrews and was recently covered by New Scientist , bears some similarity to previous research examining the false memory theory — and for a very good reason.
-For all the studies, researchers read their volunteers a list of related words: "Bed," "pillow," "night," and "duvet."
-In previous false memory studies, participants have been asked if they had heard the word "sleep" — and they said yes, even though they hadn't heard the word.
-It's example of their brains remembering something that never happened, inspired by the fact that the words they actually heard are definitely related to the word "sleep."
+Research presented in 2016 by scientists at the University of St. Andrews bears this out.
+In their study, researchers read their volunteers a list of related words: "Bed," "pillow," "night," and "duvet."
+This is a common set-up for studies on déjà vu: In previous false memory studies, participants have been asked if they had heard the word "sleep" — and they said yes, even though they hadn't heard the word.
+It's an example of their brains remembering something that never happened, inspired by the fact that the words they actually heard are definitely related to the word "sleep."

 Déjà vu can occur when you have this type of familiarity feeling in a situation that also feels to you as if it is completely new, so shouldn’t feel familiar.

 For the 2016 study, though, researchers tweaked this method just a bit.
 After reading the list of words, they asked not if the participants heard the word "sleep," but rather, whether they heard a word starting with the letter "s."
 The participants said no, correctly.
 Then, later on, they were asked if they'd heard the word "sleep."
 They knew they couldn't have, since they hadn't heard an "s"... but still: They really felt like they had heard the word "sleep" somewhere.
 That's déjà vu.